Gopinath0903/Module-2/2B FUNCTIONS - PERFECT NUMBER.md

 ### RESULT
-thus the python program to define a function named "result" that accepts 3  values and return its  multiplication was excueted successfully
+thus the python program to define a function named "result" that accepts 3  values and return its  multiplication was executed successfully